About The Finborough Theatre

 The Finborough Theatre regularly transfers productions to the West End and Off-Broadway, and plays premiered here have gone on to be seen in the UK, USA, Canada, South Africa, Eire and Australia.

-Behind the scenes, we continue to discover and develop a new generation of theatre makers – through our vibrant Literary team and our greatly respected internship programme.
+Behind the scenes, we continue to discover and develop a new generation of theatre makers – through our vibrant Literary team and our greatly respected volunteer programme.
 The Finborough Theatre was also the inaugural holder of both the Leverhulme Bursary for Emerging Directors in partnership with the National Theatre Studio, and the Cameron Mackintosh Resident Composer scheme, facilitated by Mercury Musical Developments and Musical Theatre Network.

 The Press on the Finborough Theatre